DerBrunoIR/CourseGraph/README.md

 ### Translating course requirements into edges
 The requirements fields contain unstructed text describing the requirements of a course.

-For determing course dependencies I follwed the following procedure:
+To determine course dependencies, I followed the following procedure:

-- precise requirements are prefered over unprecises, since it signals some importance.
+- precise requirements are preferred over unprecise, since it signals some importance.

-- I maped vague and ambiguous terms to dependencies by using context and my experience.
-If terms have been too vague or too ambiguous they have been ignored.
+- I mapped vague and ambiguous terms to dependencies by using context and my experience.
+If terms have been too vague or too ambiguous, they have been ignored.

-However the result should be taken with a grain of salt for the following reasons:
+However, the result should be taken with a grain of salt for the following reasons:
 - Course requirements section could be outdated.
-- Author's could over or under estimate their course requirements.
+- Authors could overestimate or underestimate their course requirements.
-- Author's use vague or ambiguous terms to describe their course requirements.
+- Authors use vague or ambiguous terms to describe their course requirements.
-- Missinterpretation on my side.
+- Misinterpretation on my side.
-- Since I'm using my experience for determing requirements the results are biased and limited to my experience.
+- Since I'm using my experience to determine requirements, the results are biased and limited to my experience.

-In total labelling took around two days.
+In total, labeling took around two days.
 But they can be improved.
 You are welcome to contribute to the labels.
-This could reduce the amount of missinterpretations and bias.
+This could reduce the amount of misinterpretations and bias.

-The intrepreted dependencies can be found at `./Informatik/24_8_31/graph.json`.
+The interpreted dependencies can be found at `./Informatik/24_8_31/graph.json`.

 <!-- TOC --><a name="example-labels"></a>
 # Example Labels